hallamlab/NESAP_marine_heatwaves/README.md

 ### Specific input files used for this manuscript are provided in this repository.

-_Argo Data_
-- BGC-Argo float input data file:
-- BGC-Argo float data analysis code:
+_Argo float data and code directory:_

-_Phytoplankton pigments data_
+_Phytoplankton pigments data and code directory:_
-- HPLC-Pigments input data file:
-- HPLC-Pigments data analysis code:

-_16S and 18S rRNA gene DNA metabarcoding data_
+_16S and 18S rRNA gene DNA metabarcoding data and code directory:_
-- 16S-V4V5 DNA metabarcoding input data file:
-- 18S-V4 DNA metabarcoding input data file:
-- DNA metabarcoding data analysis file:

-- Compilation of scripts used for bioinformatic processing of raw DNA metabarcoding data: